Miguel Ángel Russo: Coaching career

 On 23 December 2016, he was chosen to train Millonarios F.C. from Bogotá, Colombia after the untimely departure of Diego Cocca.
 On 17 December 2017, he was crowned Champion of the second half of 2017 with Millonarios F.C.
-(Torneo Clausura), to which he gave them the title number 15 after winning the first leg 1-0, and then drawing 2-2 against Independiente Santa Fe.
+(Torneo Clausura), to which he gave them the title number 15 after winning the first leg 1–0, and then drawing 2–2 against Independiente Santa Fe.
 With this victory, Millonarios F.C. will go directly to the group stage of the Copa Libertadores played among the best club teams in South America.

-On January 4, 2019, he is officially appointed as the new Alianza Lima coach.
-However, he decides to terminate his contract for personal reasons and poor results.
+On 4 January 2019, he was officially appointed the new Alianza Lima coach.
+However, he decided to terminate his contract for personal reasons and poor results.

-On June 7, 2019, his transfer to Cerro Porteño was made official.
-On October 6, 2019, after losing to Deportivo Capiatá, the club decides to do without its services.
+On 7 June 2019, his transfer to Cerro Porteño was made official.
+On 6 October 2019, after losing to Deportivo Capiatá, the club decided to do without its services.

-In January 2020, he started his second cycle with Boca Juniors. two months later he obtained a new title winning the 2019-20 Superliga beating River Plate led by Marcelo Gallardo in the final stretch.
-After been eliminated by Santos (BRA) from the Conmebol Libertadores, Boca Juniors played Copa Diego Maradona final against Banfield.
+In January 2020, he started his second cycle with Boca Juniors, two months later he obtained a new title winning the 2019–20 Superliga beating River Plate led by Marcelo Gallardo in the final stretch.
+After being eliminated by Santos (BRA) from the CONMEBOL Libertadores, Boca Juniors played Copa Diego Maradona final against Banfield.
 This match ended in a tie in one, and finally, Boca Juniors became champions by winning the penalties.
-On 17 August 2021 he was sacked by the club.
+On 17 August 2021, he was sacked by the club.

-Russo spent the most of the 2021–22 season in charge of Al-Nassr in Saudi Arabia, before returning to Rosario Central on 18 December 2022.
+Russo spent most of the 2021–22 season in charge of Al-Nassr in Saudi Arabia, before returning to Rosario Central on 18 December 2022.
+He later returned to San Lorenzo before being appointed for a third stint at Boca Juniors ahead of their participation in the 2025 FIFA Club World Cup.

-Personal life
+Personal life and death

 Russo's son, Ignacio, is a professional footballer.

+Russo died at home on 8 October 2025, at the age of 69, after battling with prostate cancer since 2017.